nhsconnect/prm-gp-registrations-mi-reporting/README.md

 - `SPLUNK_APP_ID` the Splunk app to deploy the reports and dashboards to, default: search
 - `SPLUNK_TOKEN` the API access token
 - `SPLUNK_INDEX` the index to use for all reports and dashboards, default: 'test_index'
+- `BUCKET_NAME` the name of the bucket which stores the reports and dashboard data

 ### Deploying the reports and dashboards (manually)